Immersions of punctured 4-manifolds: with applications to Quantum Cellular Automata: The immersion order for lower dimensional manifolds

 \ringa{(-1,0) circle (2) (-1,0) circle (3)} \ringb{(1,0) circle (2) (1,0) circle (3)}

 In particular, all orientable surfaces are immersion equivalent.
 If one removes a point from a non-orientable surface the resulting manifold is the interior of a 2-disk with trivial 1-handles attached plus a single non-trivial 1-handle.
-One can draw an immersion of this handlebody into a M\"obius strip and so one obtains and immersion into $\mathbb {RP}^2$.
-Thus all non-orientable surfaces immerse into $\mathbb {RP}^2$ and all non-orientable surfaces are immersion equivalent.
-This implies \cref{prop:dim2} because if a manifold immerses into an orientable manifold, it is itself orientable.
+One can draw an immersion of this handlebody into a M\"obius strip and so one obtains an immersion into $\mathbb{RP}^2$.
+Conversely, $\RP^2_*$ is a M\"obius strip and thus embeds into every non-orientable surface.
+Thus all non-orientable surfaces are immersion equivalent.
+This implies \cref{prop:dim2} because if a codimension zero manifold immerses into an orientable manifold, it is itself orientable. \end{proof}

+The situation in dimension 3 is more complex.
+We first show that the tangent bundle is determined by $w_1$ and $w_2$.
+This is well-known but we give a proof sketch for convenience of the reader. \begin{lem} Let $X$ be a CW-complex of dimension at most $3$.
+Then every vector bundle of dimension at least $3$ over $X$ is determined by its first two Stiefel--Whitney classes. \end{lem} \begin{proof} Since $SO(3)\simeq \RP^3$, we have that